ctokheim/PrimerSeq-Website/gtf.md

 </br>

 Select the GTF you wish to sort using the *"GTF:"* button.
 Next select the output file path for the sorted gtf by pressing the *"Sorted GTF:"* button.
-Now, sort the GTF by pressing the the *"Sort"* button.
+Now, sort the GTF by pressing the *"Sort"* button.
 While PrimerSeq is sorting your GTF the *"Sort"* button should now say *"Sorting . . ."*.
 When sorting is finished you should see the button text return to *"Sort"*.